 What draws more than 300,000 visitors to the market every year?
-According to longtime manager Jimmy Harless, “Our vendors have a special relationship with their customers.
+According to longtime manager (now retired) Jimmy Harless, “Our vendors have a special relationship with their customers.
 There’s a trust.
 People who buy from these folks know they grew it, they produced it, they raised the animal.”

 He continues, “We see the same faces every week, but we also have visitors from all over the world.”
 One of the vendors, Bellbrook Chocolates, displays a map studded with pins representing its customers’ home cities and countries.
 Says Harless, “We’re a destination for folks to take out-of-town visitors.
 We’ve got the best people-watching in Dayton.”

 Manager: Lynda Suda